 Because the primary mirror has about one-half wave of spherical aberration, the Optical Telescope Assembly (OTA) did not achieve its design performance until after the first servicing mission in December 1993 when corrective optics were installed for the science instruments (SIs).
 From this time on, the detectors of all SIs (with the exception of the FGSs) have viewed a corrected beam, either via external corrective optics (COSTAR) or via internal optics (for the second and third-generation instruments).
+COSTAR was removed from the Telescope during SM4 in May 2009 and as of this mission all onboard instruments have internal corrective optics.
 Table 3.1 gives a summary of general OTA characteristics.